metal3-io/metal3-docs/design/metadata-handling.md

 ### Implementation Details/Notes/Constraints

-- Baremetal Operator should set some default metadata in case they are not provided by the use (Like UUID that is required).
+- The metadata field should contain some required element, such as UUID, that is required by cloud-init.
 - Not providing any metadata object and any content in the metadata fields of Metal3Machine should result in the same behaviour as before this proposal is implemented